chinamike65/hugo-tuolesi/content/book4/book4en.md

 58

-Although many heretics have good deeds and do good deeds, such as meeting, giving, saving people, not telling lies, and some not killing or eating meat, but every kind of heresy has unrighteous views.
+Although many non-Buddhist religions have good points and do good deeds, such as meeting together, charity, saving people, not telling lies, and some not killing animals or eating meat, but all non-Buddhist religions have wrong views.

-Most heretics believe that all things are created by a creator, not caused by cause and effect.
+Most non-Buddhist religions believe that all things are created by a creator, not arisen through cause and effect.

-Many sectarians in India believe that the creator of the world is the King of Great Freedom, and some people think that it is the King of Brahma.
+Many sectarians in India believe that the creator of the world is the Lord Indra, and some people think that it is the Lord Brahma.

-They believe that the four races of Indians were born from the four faces of the great, Brahma king.
+They believe that the four races of Indians were born from the four faces of the great Brahma king.

-There are also some heretics who believe that yes, they are born from the four parts of the body of the Brahma: the Brahmin caste is born from the forehead of the Brahma;
+There are also some who believe that it is true that they are born from the four parts of the body of the Brahma:

+The Brahmin caste is born from the Brahma's forehead;

-Kshatriya was born from the heart of Brahma, the king;
+Kshatriya (warrior caste) were born from the heart of Lord Brahma;

-The commoner Vaishya was born from the navel of the Great Brahma;
+The commoner Vaishya was born from the navel of Brahma;

-The lowest-ranked Sudra was born from the anus of the Great Brahma.
+The lowest-ranked Sudra were born from the anus of Brahma.

-They were all created by the Great Brahma Heavenly King, and this is not right view.
+They were all created by Brahma, and this is not a right view.

-Po, the Romans believe that all things were created by the Great Brahma King, and the earth was also created by the Great Brahma King;
+Brahmanism believes that everything was created by the Brahma King, and the earth was also created by Brahma;

 Catholics believe that the earth and all things were created by God.

-In short, heretics believe that all things are created by a single master, and do not recognize cause and effect.
+In short, non-Buddhists believe that all things were created by a single master, and do not recognize cause and effect.

 Cause and effect clearly exist, so if you plant melons, you will get melons, if you plant beans, you will get beans, and if you plant them, they will grow.

-If you want to give birth to a person, as long as the two get married, they can have a child, and it is not created by the Great Brahma.
-This is easy to understand.

-However, people cannot understand when their wrong views are profound.
-These are all unrighteous views, and they are all troubles.
+However, when people have profoundly cannot wrong views they are unable to see it.
+These are all wrong views, and they are all afflictions.

 59

 In addition, from the perspective of Tantra, it is not allowed to harm the body at will after holding an unrighteous view.

-Because when cultivating the qi meridian, the injured part of the body will have obstacles, so it is necessary to protect and maintain the body.
+Because when cultivating the qi meridians, injured part of the body will have blockages, so it is necessary to protect and maintain the body.

-If you don't practice Tantra, but only practice Xianzong, there may be some sayings about giving the body and so on in the method of Xianzong.
+If you don't practice Tantra, but only practice Mahayana, there may be some sayings about giving up the body and so on in the Mahayana sutras.

-In order to express confidence in Buddhas and Bodhisattvas, some disciples burn lamps with their fingers to make offerings to Buddhas, which is not allowed in Tantric Buddhism.
+In order to express confidence in Buddhas and Bodhisattvas, some disciples light lamps with their fingers to make offerings to Buddhas, which is not allowed in Tantric Buddhism.

-In Tantra, there is also the practice of giving to the body, but you must cultivate to a certain level, and you can only be above the Bodhisattva.
+In Tantra, there is also the practice of giving up the body, but you must train to a certain level, and only be above the level of a Bodhisattva.

 【Forbidden to take and see】

-The prohibition of taking opinions refers to some misunderstandings and behaviors of foreigners in their behavior.
+The prohibition of taking opinions refers to some misunderstandings and behaviors of non-Buddhists in their behavior.

-For example, some heretics think that being naked is the only way to get rid of it, so just stay naked all day long;
+For example, some heretics think that being naked is the only way to be liberated, so just stay naked all day long;

-There are some outsiders who stand on one leg all day, from sunrise to sunset, looking at the sun all the time, thinking that this will lead to liberation.
+There are some non-Buddhists who stand on one leg all day, from sunrise to sunset, looking at the sun all the time, thinking that this will lead to liberation.

-There are also some heretics who hold the ox precept, the dog precept, the chicken precept, etc., because they have some supernatural powers, and when they see some chickens and dogs die and ascend to heaven, they think they are freed, and they are very envious.
+There are also some non-Buddhists who hold the ox precept, the dog precept, the chicken precept, etc., because they have some supernatural powers, and when they see some chickens and dogs die and ascend to heaven, they think they are freed, and they are very envious.

 60

 But they don't understand that these animals ascend to heaven because of their own karma.

-I thought it was because of their behavior and habits that were different from human beings, so I demanded myself according to the life characteristics of these animals.
-For example, those who held chicken precepts stood on one leg like chickens every day;
+They thought it was because of their behavior and habits that were different from human beings, so they behave themselves according to the life characteristics of these animals.
+For example, those who held chicken precepts stand on one leg like chickens all day;

-Those who hold the ox precept will imitate cows to bow their heads and eat grass, etc.
+Those who hold the ox precept will imitate cows bowing their heads and eat grass, etc.

 These are all prohibitions.

 4) Wrong views are incorrect views.

-For example, not believing in the right Dharma and the cause, effect, good and evil are all wrong views.
+For example, not believing in the Dharma or in cause and effect, or good and evil are all wrong views.

 5) The first view refers to the above-mentioned "bad view, side-attached view, and wrong view".